 Change that first path to a directory where you'd like to keep your music.
 Then, for library, choose a good place to keep a database file that keeps an index of your music.
 (The config's format is YAML.
-You'll want to configure your text editor to use spaces, not real tabs, for indentation.)
+You'll want to configure your text editor to use spaces, not real tabs, for indentation.
+Also, ~ means your home directory in these paths, even on Windows.)